opensearch-project/opensearch-plugin-template-java/README.md

 Let's call this our *plugin path*, as the plugin class would be installed in OpenSearch under that path.
 This can be an existing path in OpenSearch, or it can be a unique path for your plugin.
 We recommend changing it to something meaningful.
-Change all these path occurrences to match the path you chose for your plugin.
+Change all these path occurrences to match the path you chose for your plugin:
+- Chose a new plugin path
+- Go to the `build.gradle` file and update the `pathToPlugin` param with the path you've chosen (use dotted notation)
+- Run `./gradlew preparePluginPathDirs` in the terminal
+- Move the java classes into the new directories (will require to edit the `package` name in the files as well)
+- Delete the old directories

 ### Update the `build.gradle` file

 Update the following section, using the new repository name and description, plugin class name, and plugin path:

 ```
-def pluginName = 'plugin-template'          // Same as new repo name
+def pluginName = 'rename'                    // Can be the same as new repo name
 def pluginDescription = 'Custom plugin'      // Can be same as new repo description
 def pathToPlugin = 'path.to.plugin'          // The path you chose for the plugin
-def pluginClassName = 'TemplatePlugin'      // The plugin class name
+def pluginClassName = 'RenamePlugin'         // The plugin class name
 ```

 Next update the version of OpenSearch you want the plugin to be installed into.
 Change the following param: